 Some examples of social indicators of development include:

-- Education levels – for example how many years of schooling children have.
+- Education – for example how many years of schooling children have.

 - Health – often measured by life expectancy.